FYDE-S2020/arduino-lab-2-EthanHardy00/Report.md

 7. Why are interrupts useful for writing Non-Blocking code?

     answer: Instead of having to wait for something to happen and consequently causing a block, interrupts allow tasks to keep going because when an event does happen the interrupt will take control and take care of the event.
-Basically, with interrupts the computer doesn't have to wait for a task to happen.
+Basically, with interrupts, the computer doesn't have to wait for a task to happen.

 8. What is the difference between interface and implementation?
 Why is it important?

-   answer: the Interface defines how a function is called.
+   answer: The Interface defines how a function is called.
 The implementaion defines what the function does.

 9. Screenshot of your Blynk App: